gomorpheus/morpheus-docs/library/blueprints/self-service.rst

 Building Catalog Instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
 NOTE:: API usage for Catalog Items with Forms is not yet supported.
-If planning to use the API to order Catalog Items you should not use Forms on Catalog Items until it is supported.
+If planning to use the API or CLI to order Catalog Items you should not use Forms on Catalog Items until it is supported.

 An Instance in |morpheus| is a set of one or more containers or virtual machines that correlate to a single, horizontally-scalable entity or service suite.
 From the Self Service section, we can pre-configure |morpheus| Instances and present them to users viewing the Service Catalog Persona for one-click deployment.